m0nologuer/Asteroid-Unity/README.md

 3. Create an empty GameObject in Unity and add to that the script 'GenerateAsteroidScene.cs'.
   * This object, when filled in, should contain everything relevant to the simulation scene.
-  * [More on how to fill this scene out below]
-  * When you press play, it will generate a json representation of the scene at Assets/assets/scene.json
+  * When you press play, it will **generate a json representation** of the scene at Assets/assets/scene.json

 4. Zip the assets, shaders and userscripts folder into a single zip file & upload to Asteroid!